ralphptorres/explore-safety/compact-proofs-mechinterp/main.typ

 The takeaway here is that quantification seems to be a hard problem and the compact proof approach is an example of this.

+= Max-of-2 example

+Having worked through the high level picture, let us now focus on concrete examples of compact proofs and explain what it means.
+Let's say we have a model:

+#image("fig/model-2.png")